 The most important step in determining how to treat your early relapse is to meet with your multiple myeloma specialist or hematologist/oncologist.

-As many myeloma specialists agree, there is no one right answer to early relapse intervention for every patient.
+As many myeloma specialists agree, there is no one right answer for every patient.
 Effective combination regimens are usually selected from the three major classes of drugs:

 - proteasome inhibitors (PIs),

-The IMF's Chief Medical Office Dr. Jospeh Mikhael commented on these three major classes of drugs in this article in Cancer Therapy Advisor.
+The IMF's Chief Medical Office Dr. Jospeh Mikhael, MD commented on these three major classes of drugs in this article in Cancer Therapy Advisor.

-Furthermore, drugs that are currently approved for use after 1-3 prior therapies are those used in the frontline setting.
-These drugs include:
+Furthermore, drugs that are currently approved for use after 1-3 prior therapies that are also used in the frontline setting include:

 Drugs that are approved for one or more prior lines of therapy, but are not yet approved as frontline therapy include: